-What are the benefits of prenatal myelomeningocele repair?
+What are the benefits of fetal surgery for spina bifida?

-- An over 50 percent reduction in the need to perform shunting treatment for hydrocephalus
+- An over 50 % reduction in the need to perform shunting treatment for hydrocephalus

-- Almost tenfold reduction in hindbrain herniation and Chiari 2 malformation at age 1
+- An almost tenfold reduction in the development of secondary neurological conditions, such as Chiari malformation type 2, at age 1

-- A better of level of function of the spinal cord
+- A better level of spinal cord function

 - Doubling of the ability to walk without assistance

-The MOMS trial established the role of fetal surgery for improving infant outcomes in patients with spina bifida.
+The MOMS trial established the role that fetal surgery can play in improving the outcomes and quality of life for babies with spina bifida.

 Fetal surgery for spina bifida may be a good option for severe myelomeningocele when the requirements below are met: